MENTAL HEALTH FIRST AID

 Mental Health First Aid allows for early detection and intervention by teaching participants about the signs and symptoms of specific illnesses like anxiety, depression, schizophrenia, bipolar disorder, eating disorders, and addictions.
 The program offers concrete tools and answers key questions like “What can I do?” and “Where can someone find help?”
 Participants are introduced to local mental health resources, national organizations, support groups, and online tools for mental health and addictions treatment and support.

 Mental Health First Aid Classes are offered free of charge in Harford County.
-For information on upcoming classes, please visit the Healthy Harford Events calendar of events.
+For information on upcoming classes, please visit the Healthy Harford Events calendar of events or visit Mental Health Association of Maryland‘s website.